OmarTariq612/froxy-proxy/README.md

         address to serve on (default ":5555")
   -allow string
-        CONNECT allowed ports (comma separated list) (default "443")
+        CONNECT allowed ports (comma separated list) (default "443") -cred string
+        username:password that will be used to authenticate http clients
 ```
 `addr` is the address on which the server will run, it listens on all interfaces on port `5555` by default.

 `allow` is a comma separated list of the allowed ports while using `CONNECT`, it contains only `443` by default.

+`cred` is an option that can be used to provide `Basic` authentication for http clients.
 ```
 ./froxy-proxy
 ```